 What you need to know about an 8-hour workday (+ 8-hour workday calculators)

-It's a business norm that full-time employees work 40 hours a week (including breaks).
-However, people often lose track of hours and end up doing more than they are supposed to.
-Here's a free 8-hour work day calculator that will show you when to be done for the day (plus a 7.5-hour calculator if you need to exclude breaks).
+Full-time employees work 40h a week (including breaks).
+However, people often end up working longer.
+Here's a 8-hour work day calculator that will show you when it's time to finish (plus a 7.5h calculator with breaks excluded).

 Open 7.5-hour calculator